dsdashun/ccctx/README.md

-# ccctx - Claude Context Switcher
+# ccctx - Claude Code Context Switcher

-A CLI tool to manage and run Claude with different contexts.
+A CLI tool to manage and run Claude Code with different contexts.

 ## Features

 - List available contexts from a configuration file
-- Run Claude with a specific context temporarily
+- Run Claude Code with a specific context temporarily

 ## Installation